mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 ### Surprise and Ambush

-If the player characters are
+If the player characters are actively trying to surprise the enemy, roll inititative with advantage.
+If the opponents are trying to surprise the party, roll initiative with disadvantage.
+If both are seeing surprise, or neither are expecting an encounter, roll with initiative normally.

 ### On Your Turn